ADULT PROBATION DEPARTMENT

-The majority of Adult Probation Department resources are dedicated to probation supervision – a sentencing option in which offenders are required to comply with specific conditions of supervision while residing in the community.
-Department probation officers assist offenders in complying with their sentences through guidance, surveillance and referrals to service providers for treatment, education and employment training.
+The majority of Adult Probation Department resources are dedicated to probation supervision – a sentencing option in which individuals are required to comply with specific conditions of supervision while residing in the community.
+Department probation officers assist individuals in complying with their sentences through guidance, surveillance and referrals to service providers for treatment, education and employment services.

-Each year probationers complete approximately 120,000 hours of community service.
 The Adult Probation Department receives nearly 14,000 new probation supervision cases annually and has an active caseload of approximately 25,000 probationers, 86% of whom have been sentenced for felony offenses.
-Approximately 88 percent of probationers are assigned to standard caseload supervision, while 12 percent are supervised in specialized programs designed for specific offender populations.
-These programs include the Adult Sex Offender Program, the Domestic Violence Intervention Unit, the Mental Health Unit and Mental Health Court, the Gang Intervention Unit, Intensive Probation Supervision, the Intensive Drug Program, Cook County’s Drug Treatment courts, and the POWER Program designed specifically for female offenders.
+Approximately 88 percent of probationers are assigned to standard caseload supervision, while 12 percent are supervised in specialized programs designed for specific probationer populations.
+These programs include the Sex Offender Program, Domestic Violence Supervision, the Mental Health Unit, the Gang Intervention Unit, Intensive Probation Supervision, the Intensive Drug Program, and Specialty/Problem Solving Courts for veterans and persons in need of drug treatment or mental health services.

-The department’s Home Confinement Unit monitors curfews of individuals on probation and pretrial supervision through field visits and telephone calls and monitors certain domestic violence offenders using Global Positioning System technology.
+The department’s Home Confinement Unit monitors curfews of individuals on probation and pretrial supervision through radio frequency electronic monitoring and monitors individuals charged with or convicted of certain domestic violence offenses using Global Positioning System technology.